marcus-grant/notes/ansible-module-bash.md

 ## Overview

 Normally [Ansible](ansible.md) modules are built [using its native python](ansible-module-python.md).
-However, using its JSON API it's possible to make just about any programming language or even in this case shell that can create JSON to work as an ansible module.
+However, using its JSON API it's possible to make just about any programming language, or even in this case shell that can create JSON to work as an ansible module.

 ## Environment

 For developing shared resources like this it can be helpful to have a library directory.
 Go to your working directory where most code is stored, and create a library directory.

 ```sh
 mkdir $PROJECTS_DIRECTORY/lib